-C. INTER-INSTITUTIONAL COORDINATION
+3. INTER-INSTITUTIONAL COORDINATION

-1. The unique e-inspection portal, an opportunity to increase transparency of inspectorates.
-Its complete functioning and wide usage by all the inspectorates remains still a challenge.
+A. The unique e-inspection portal, an opportunity to increase transparency of inspectorates.
+Its full functioning and wide usage by all the inspectorates remain still a challenge.

-The Central Inspectorate, pursuant to Article 16 of the Law No. 10433, dated 16/06/2011, has established and administers the unique inspection portal that serves for the programming and coordination of inspections, as well as the exchange of data through different inspectorates.
-The secondary legislation framework on the rules, procedures, competencies and the contents of the e-inspection portal has already been consolidated28.
+The Central Inspectorate, pursuant to Article 16 of Law No. 10433, dated 16/06/2011, has established and administers the unique inspection portal that serves for the programming and coordination of inspections and the exchange of data through different inspectorates.
+The secondary legislation framework on the rules, procedures, competencies, and e-inspection portal contents has already been consolidated27.